45th Field Artillery Brigade: 45th Infantry Division

 On 19 October 1920, the Oklahoma State militia was organized as the 45th Infantry Division of the Oklahoma Army National Guard and organized with troops from Arizona, Colorado, New Mexico, and Oklahoma.
 The division was organized and federally recognized as a US Army unit on 3 August 1923 in Oklahoma City, Oklahoma.
 Prior to World War II, the division was called on many times to maintain order in times of disaster and to keep peace during periods of political unrest.
 Oklahoma Governor John C. Walton used division troops to prevent the State Legislature from meeting when they were preparing to impeach him in 1923.
 Governor William H. Murray called out the guard several times during the depression to close banks, distribute food and once to force the State of Texas to keep open a free bridge over the Red River which Texas intended to collect tolls for, even after federal courts ordered the bridge not be opened.

 The division would go on to see combat in World War II as one of four national guard divisions active during the war.
 The division was active for over five years, participating in eight campaigns, four amphibious assaults, for a total of 511 days of combat.
 Following World War II the division became an all-Oklahoma organization.
 In 1950, the division was also called into service during the Korean War, participating in four campaigns and fighting for 429 days.

 Cold War years

-In 1968, the division was disbanded and the 45th Fires Brigade was one of the units formed in its place.
+In 1968, the division was disbanded and the 45th Artillery Group, later 45th Field Artillery Group (1972) was one of the units formed in its place.

-The brigade did not participate in any overseas operations through the 1970s or 1980s, as the size of the active duty force negated the need for National Guard formations to be deployed during the relatively small contingencies of that period.
-Instead, the brigade was used to train active duty units, and other general peacetime missions within the United States.
-In 1991, the brigade became affiliated with the 1st Cavalry Division, providing training services for the division soldiers.
+During the 1970s and 1980s, the 45th Field Artillery Brigade, as it became in 1978, conducted its own training for active service in the event of mobilization.
+The specific mobilization assignment of the brigade during those years is not clear.